 North America: Mexico, USA (California, Florida, New York, South Carolina).

 On which plants

-Natural infections have only been reported on tomato and capsicum (C. annum, C. frutescens) grown in the field and under glasshouses.
+Natural infections have mainly been reported on tomato and capsicum (C. annum, C. frutescens) grown in the field and under glasshouses, and there is one record of ToMMV in symptomatic peas (Pisum sativum) in Yunnan province (China).
 However, laboratory experiments have shown that the host range of ToMMV might be wider, as the virus could be mechanically transmitted to other Solanaceae (Nicotiana spp., Petunia hybrida, Physalis spp.) and Brassicaceae (Brassica spp., Raphanus sativus).
 The presence of ToMMV has also been detected by metagenomics in Cicer arietinum (Fabaceae) in Italy but this has not been confirmed by further studies.
 In China, mixed infections of ToMMV with tobacco mild green mosaic virus have been observed on aubergine (Solanum melongena) causing symptoms and yield losses, but the host status of S. melongena for ToMMV remains to be clarified.

 Affected tomato plants show leaf distortion, mosaic, mottle and necrosis.
 During inoculation experiments, susceptible tomato cultivars were seriously stunted, flowers aborted and no fruit was produced.
 Outbreaks on capsicum crops have been reported from China (Tibet and Yunnan) where affected plants showed foliar mottle, shrinking, and necrosis.
 As is the case for other Tobamovirus, it has been observed that disease symptoms rapidly spread within infected crops.
 During experiments carried out on several tomato cultivars in China, it has been shown that ToMMV could overcome the resistance to ToMV in some cultivars.